JSB2010/virus-total-scanner-app/BUILD.md

-# DropSentinel Build System
+# 🏗️ DropSentinel Build System

 This document describes the comprehensive build system for DropSentinel, which creates optimized installers for multiple platforms and formats.
+Our build system supports Windows, macOS, and Linux with multiple package formats for each platform.

 ## 🎯 Supported Platforms & Formats